 International Trade & Supply Chain Cost Savings: What’s Here, What’s Not and What’s on the Horizon

-Please join Husch Blackwell and MIQ Logistics for upcoming seminars focused on issues in U.S. international trade policy.
-This seminars will offer practical knowledge and insight into free trade agreements and legislation affecting the import and export of goods for U.S. companies, including the Trans-Pacific Partnership, the Generalized System of Preferences and the Miscellaneous Tariff Bill.
+Please join MIQ Logistics and Husch Blackwell on July 13 in St. Louis for an afternoon seminar focused on issues in U.S. international trade policy.
+This seminar will offer practical knowledge and insight into free trade agreements and legislation affecting the import and export of goods for U.S. companies, including the Trans-Pacific Partnership, the Trade Facilitation and Trade Enforcement Act of 2015, and the Miscellaneous Tariff Bill.

-Economic activity in the manufacturing sector contracted in January for the fourth consecutive month, while the overall economy grew for the 80th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector expanded in March for the first time in the last six months, while the overall economy grew for the 82nd consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.